Zepbound vs. Mounjaro: what is the difference?

 Mounjaro is injected once a week under the skin of the stomach, thigh, or upper arm.
 It is available in the same six dosage strengths as Zepbound, including the 5 mg, 10 mg, and 15 mg maintenance dosages.
 To keep side effects manageable, health providers typically start at a dosage of 2.5 mg before gradually increasing the dosage over several weeks until blood sugar levels are adequately controlled.

-Mounjaro vs. Zepbound: how do they compare?
+Mounjaro vs. Zepbound: how do they work?

 Mounjaro and Zepbound both contain the same active ingredient, tirzepatide.
 Tirzepatide works by mimicking two hormones produced naturally in your gut: glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).